CSS VARSITY COACHES

 Andrew Julian, Head Varsity Boys’ Soccer and Assistant Varsity Girls’ Soccer

 Coach Julian began coaching at CSS upon his arrival in 2015, and he took over the boys’ varsity program in 2016 after assisting the boys’ and girls’ varsity tennis teams for a year.
 Starting at an early age, he gained a passion for soccer and played all throughout his years in middle school and high school.
 While he pursued different sports at the collegiate level, his interest in the globe’s favorite sport persisted, and he brings that enthusiasm to the pitch.
 Mr. Julian is the Technology Integrator and MS/US science teacher on campus where his innovation has been instrumental in various new seminar and course offerings.
 For his teaching expertise, he was awarded the Mary Flynn Flemke Leadership in Education Award in 2018.

 Marc Knutila, Head Varsity Boys’ Tennis

 Coach Knutila joined the Kodiak coaching staff for boys’ tennis in 2015.
 He has been the Director of Tennis for the City of Colorado Springs for 3 years, which includes running all the junior and adult programs, directing USTA tournaments and running USTA Adult Leagues.
 He is also a USPTA Certified Tennis Teaching Professional.
 Coach Knutila was a Cum Laude graduate from UCCS, where he was a letterman on the men’s tennis team.
-While competing collegiately, he earned All-RMAC honors in singles, doubles, and academically.
+While competing collegiately, he earned All-RMAC honors in singles, doubles, as well as academically.
 He was also a coach at the world famous IMG’s Nick Bollettieri’s Tennis Academy in Bradenton, Florida.
-He is originally from Albuquerque, New Mexico, and is the youngest of three children.
+From Albuquerque, New Mexico, Marc is the youngest of three children.
 Coach Knutila is currently rated a 5.5 player, making him one of the highest rated players in the city.
-Before becoming a tennis pro full-time, he spent time as an associate at the financial firm T. Rowe Price and was also a newspaper reporter in Minnesota.
+Before becoming a full-time tennis pro, he spent time as an associate at the financial firm T. Rowe Price and was also a newspaper reporter in Minnesota.
 His calm demeanor on the tennis court, along with his investment in the development of young people, make him a good fit for the Kodiaks.

 Kyong Lee, Head Varsity Girls’ Volleyball